dtsehl/battleship/DTR.md

 Abilities & Growth Expectations (Technical strengths and areas for desired improvement):

+Dan: Writing more helper methods for redundant code.
+Knowing when to create another class.
+Cam: More practice with integration tests (writing tests/making them run) that are more complicated.
+Knowing when to create another class.

-Workload Expectations (What features do we each want to work on?):
+Workload Expectations (What features do we each want to work on?): Try to be equal, show up and make an effort.

-Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):
+Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques): Write good and helpful comments, and be open to discuss comments.
+Follow the Exceptional Version control from the rubric.

-Pomodoro Break Schedule:
+Pomodoro Break Schedule: Every 45 mins or so take a break.

-Expectations for giving and receiving feedback:
+Expectations for giving and receiving feedback: Slack/comments on github and code review.

-Additional Remote Considerations:
+Additional Remote Considerations: N/A

-Project management tools we will use (GitHub projects or Trello are popular tools):
+Project management tools we will use (GitHub projects or Trello are popular tools): GitHub

-Day 1 Agenda:
+Day 1 Agenda: Go over iteration 1 & 2 of the project.
+Review rubric.
+Write the DTR.
+Try code pairing on iteration 1.

-Additional Notes:
+Additional Notes: N/A